2023 Bond Proposal

 Staff worked with Burditt consultants in 2019 to finalize a parks master plan for the City of Jersey Village.
 A handful of projects at Clark Henry Park were placed in the high priority category of the master plan that was set by the Parks and Recreation Advisory Committee.
 Those projects were added to the CIP and spaced out accordingly.
 It was discussed during the council meeting that we could consider combining those projects, that have gained popularity, into one park improvement.
 Staff has begun working with Burditt consultants once more to provide a more in depth schematic plan for Clark Henry specifically that will update pricing of the high priority projects while factoring in the pools potential footprint.

 Staff confirmed the project list with the advisory committee during the June 7th meeting and is hopeful to present an updated park plan at the July 4th event for the community.
 The potential projects include, a multipurpose field, a baseball field, a tee ball field, park lighting, an upgraded pavilion, an upgraded concession stand and maintenance shop, park pathways, and updated park sign, workout trail stations, an additional play structure, proper drainage and irrigation, and a skatepark, if feasible.
 Initial rough estimates for the park improvements are 6 to 8 million.
-Estimations will be refined as Burditt finalizes schematics and comparisons.
+Estimations were refined and based on survey feedback the park improvements amenities desired would cost roughly 9.5 million.

 Streets improvements: